 The adulterous woman to whom Jesus said “neither do I condemn you” was the recipient of the free gift of a grace that was costly, not cheap.
-The pardon of the adulteress cost Jesus his life.
+She was called to leave behind the sin of adultery.
+And the pardon of the adulteress cost Jesus his life.

 It seems so easy for Jesus to say to the adulteress (and to all of us) “neither do I condemn you.”
 With those words, he saved her from death and gave her a new lease on life.
 So what did it cost her?
 “Go and sin no more” is her program.
 She must change her life.

 Cheap vs. Costly Grace

 But what did it cost Him?
 Everything.
 He was required not just to change his life, but to lose it.